DIVYA-19/flask-todo/README.md

 # Flask-todo

-This is an app to store todo list developed using flask,html,bootstrap
+This is an app to store todo list developed using python,flask,html,bootstrap

 In this app you can
 * add a todo item